 NYC — The Vegan City That Never Sleeps

 Ah, the humble vegetable.
 If you’re laboring under the misapprehension that they’re only good for boiling, mashing or accessorizing your dish du jour, it’s time to wake up and smell the caramelized chicory.
 It’s amazing what is being created in NYC with a pinch of seasoning, a twist of lemon and a liberal sprinkling of culinary imagination.
 Like a flame under a burner, veganism has ignited the city with menus flaming new colors, flavors and textures that demand talent to perfect, and are by no means just for herbivores.
-Most people visit the city for the sights and the sounds, the glitz and the glamour, but why not board a plane for flights to New York and check out the city’s vast vegan offering too while you’re there?
+Most people visit the city for the sights and the sounds, the glitz and the glamour, but why not check out the city’s vast vegan offering too while you’re there?

 For the vegan with a sweet tooth and a tight belt, Manhattan’s Peacefood Café offers softly iced treats just waiting to be devoured.
 Patrons should find $5 enough to buy a couple of cookies, one eggless cupcake or a handful of mini-brownies, while palates of a more savory persuasion won’t have to part with too much more to procure a healthy ladleful of fresh soup, some quinoa salad or zesty sushi rolls.
 Of course, if you’re feeling more flush, you can enjoy any of the numerous main courses, which are still reasonable by New York City standards.